“Celebrating Life’s Grandest Stories Onstage.”

 Opera Las Vegas was established in 1999 by tenor Mark Thomsen, Dr. Paul Kreider of the UNLV music faculty, and Gloria Marinacci Allen, an acclaimed soprano opera singer.
 They were enthusiastically joined by other like-minded individuals who wanted to bring quality opera theatre to Southern Nevada.

 The company began producing major, high-quality opera performances in 2005 with a well-received Carmen.
 An acclaimed La Boheme followed in October 2006, then an innovative Pagliacci in September 2007.
-Four years later, Metropolitan Opera conductor and choirmaster Gregory Buchalter began working with Opera Las Vegas and brought MET singers as guests in the major roles of OLV productions: Tosca (2011), Don Giovanni (2012), The Barber of Seville (2014), Madama Butterfly (2015), Carmen (2016) and Rigoletto (2017).
+Four years later, Metropolitan Opera conductor and choirmaster Gregory Buchalter began working with Opera Las Vegas and brought MET singers as guests in the major roles of OLV productions: Tosca (2011), Don Giovanni (2012), The Barber of Seville (2014), Madama Butterfly (2015), Carmen (2016), Rigoletto (2017), and Rossini’s Cinderella (2018).

-Opera Las Vegas sets out in the 2017-2018 Season with a fresh point of view, which includes expanded outreach with the newly-minted Opera on Wheels programming in the community, a highly anticipated return to the Jazz Cabaret in The Smith Center to celebrate the Leonard Bernstein Centennial, two new opera support clubs, Opera With Class “informances” in the schools, and a gala “Cinderella’s Ball” at the Liberace Mansion, culminating with Rossini’s Cinderella on the Mainstage.
+Opera Las Vegas sets out in the 2018-2019 Season with a fresh point of view, which includes expanded outreach with the popular Opera on Wheels programming in the community, a highly anticipated return to Myron’s Cabaret Jazz in The Smith Center to celebrate Hispanic Heritage Month with Latin Fiesta, Opera With Class Informances in the schools, and Love Potion No. 9, the annual gala Green Valley Ranch, leading up to Donizetti’s The Elixir of Love on the Mainstage.
+Two Second Stage operas join the line-up with Hansel and Gretel, and Ricky Ian Gordon’s 27.
 And we are just getting started!
 See you at the opera!

 Did You Know?

-- Opera Las Vegas is a proud member of Opera America in 2017, currently the only official member in the Silver State.
+- Opera Las Vegas is a proud professional company member of Opera America, currently the only official member in the Silver State.

 - Has increased attendance by over 40% over three seasons.